xxfoundation/learn.xx.network/website/docs/cmixx/design-specs/threat_model.md

 Elixxir reduces the information leakage of intersection attacks by means of message ID collisions.
 Clients make use of deterministic message IDs as a lookup key for messages received over the mixnet.
-This results in many clients retreiving their messages via the same message ID.
+This results in many clients retrieving their messages via the same message ID.
 Thus the set intersections in the above attack would yield many more clients than the desired recipients for the target sender.